NCTracks and DHHS: The Importance of Being Proactive

 Finding #1 states that hundreds of critical user test cases were not conducted.

 Before a test, my daughter has a study sheet to review…to make sure that she is fully prepared for the test.
 Similarly, DHHS had a Performance Audit to review…to make sure DHHS and the Medicaid providers were fully prepared prior to going live.

 The importance of being proactive…

-Posted on October 3, 2013, in Accountability, Beth Wood, Computer Sciences Corporation, CSC, DHHS, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Reimbursement, Medicaid Services, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Office of State Auditor, Timely Payments and tagged Beth Wood, Computer Sciences Corporation, CSC, DHHS, Health care, Health care provider, Medicaid, Medicaid Reimbursments, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, NCTracks Problems, North Carolina, Office of the State Auditor.
+Posted on October 3, 2013, in Accountability, Beth Wood, Computer Sciences Corporation, CSC, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Reimbursement, Medicaid Services, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Office of State Auditor, Timely Payments and tagged Beth Wood, Computer Sciences Corporation, CSC, Health care, Health care provider, Medicaid, Medicaid Reimbursments, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, NCTracks Problems, North Carolina, Office of the State Auditor.
 Bookmark the permalink.
 5 Comments.